Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 Durability and Effects of Realignment and Prior Procedures

-Andriolo et al. (2017) performed a systematic review of literature that reported on the failure rate of autologous chondrocyte implantation or matrix-induced autologous chondrocyte implantation.44 Fifty-eight studies were included: 4 RCTs, 6 comparative observational studies, and 48 case series (N = 4294 ).
+Andriolo et al. (2017) performed a systematic review of the literature that reported on the failure rate of autologous chondrocyte implantation or MACI.45 Fifty-eight studies were included: 4 RCTs, 6 comparative observational studies, and 48 case series (N = 4294).
 At a mean follow-up of 86 months, the failure rate was 14.9% (range, 0% to 43%) and the mean time of failure was 26 months in the 19 studies reporting time to failure.
 However, there was high heterogeneity in how failure rates were defined in selected studies.

-A study by Nawaz et al. (2014) evaluated functional outcomes and survival rates for autologous chondrocyte implantation (periosteal or collagen membrane-covered) and matrix-induced autologous chondrocyte implantation in 869 patients.45 For the group as a whole, graft survival was estimated by Kaplan-Meier analysis to be 78.2% (95% CI, 74.9% to 81.1%) at 5 years and 50.7% (95% CI, 45.2% to 55.9%) at 10 years.
-Graft survival did not differ between the first- and second-generation (matrix-induced autologous chondrocyte implantation) procedures.
-Functional and pain scores were significantly better in the matrix-induced autologous chondrocyte implantation group but this finding might have been confounded by the shorter follow-up with the newer technique.
+A study by Nawaz et al. (2014) evaluated functional outcomes and survival rates for autologous chondrocyte implantation (periosteal or collagen membrane-covered) and MACI in 869 patients.46 For the group as a whole, graft survival was estimated by Kaplan-Meier analysis to be 78.2% (95% CI, 74.9% to 81.1%) at 5 years and 50.7% (95% CI, 45.2% to 55.9%) at 10 years.
+Graft survival did not differ between the first- and second-generation (MACI) procedures.
+Functional and pain scores were significantly better in the MACI group but this finding might have been confounded by the shorter follow-up with the newer technique.

-A 3-fold increase in autologous chondrocyte implantation failure rate after previous treatment with marrow stimulation techniques was reported by Minas et al. (2009) in a cohort of 321 patients with more than 2 years of follow-up.47 Independent analysis showed a failure rate of 8% (17/214) of joints without prior marrow stimulation of the lesion, compared with 26% (29/111) of joints that had not.
-The Nawaz et al. (2014) study of 869 patients treated with autologous chondrocyte implantation or matrix-induced autologous chondrocyte implantation (described above) found that overall graft survival was 78.2% at 5 years and 50.7% at 10 years using Kaplan-Meier analysis.45, Graft failure was 5 times more likely with a previously treated lesion (< 25% survival at 12 years) compared with a previously untreated lesion (> 75% survival at 12 years) (hazard ratio, 5.33; 95% CI, 4.07 to 6.99; p < .001).
+A 3-fold increase in autologous chondrocyte implantation failure rate after previous treatment with marrow stimulation techniques was reported by Minas et al. (2009) in a cohort of 321 patients with more than 2 years of follow-up.48 Independent analysis showed a failure rate of 8% (17/214) of joints without prior marrow stimulation of the lesion, compared with 26% (29/111) of joints that had not.
+The Nawaz et al. (2014) study of 869 patients treated with autologous chondrocyte implantation or MACI (described above) found that overall graft survival was 78.2% at 5 years and 50.7% at 10 years using Kaplan-Meier analysis.46 Graft failure was 5 times more likely with a previously treated lesion (<25% survival at 12 years) compared with a previously untreated lesion (> 75% survival at 12 years) (hazard ratio, 5.33; 95% CI, 4.07 to 6.99; p < .001).
 Other factors affecting survival were graft location and the severity of degenerative changes.

 Graft Hypertrophy

-Ebert et al. (2015) reported on graft hypertrophy (tissue overgrowth) at 24 months after matrix-induced autologous chondrocyte implantation in a consecutive series of 180 patients.48 Patients were assessed clinically using the KOOS and underwent MRI at 3, 12, and 24 months post-matrix-induced autologous chondrocyte implantation.
+Ebert et al. (2015) reported on graft hypertrophy (tissue overgrowth) at 24 months after MACI in a consecutive series of 180 patients.49 Patients were assessed clinically using the KOOS and underwent MRI at 3, 12, and 24 months post-MACI.
 Seventeen (9.4%) grafts had failed by 24 months.
 Three grafts were hypertrophic at 3 months but the hypertrophy had resolved by 24 months.
 At 24 months, 47 (26.1%) grafts were hypertrophic.
 KOOS did not differ between patients with hypertrophic grafts and those with normal tissue infill.
 Longer follow-up is needed to evaluate whether tissue growth continues and to determine the effect of the hypertrophy on graft stability.

 Section Summary: Autologous Chondrocyte Implantation for Treatment of Focal Articular Cartilage Lesion(s) of the Knee

 The evidence on autologous chondrocyte implantation for the treatment of focal articular cartilage lesions of the knee includes meta-analyses, systematic reviews, RCTs, and longer-term observational studies.
-For large lesions, autologous chondrocyte implantation results in better outcomes than microfracture, particularly in the long term.
+For large lesions, autologous chondrocyte implantation results in better outcomes than MF, particularly in the long term.
 Studies comparing autologous chondrocyte implantation with osteochondral autograft transfer have shown similar outcomes with smaller lesions, and improved outcomes with autologous chondrocyte implantation when a defect is greater than 4 cm2.
-In 2017, first-generation autologous chondrocyte implantation was replaced with a preparation that seeds the chondrocytes onto a bioresorbable collagen sponge (matrix-induced autologous chondrocyte implantation).
+In 2017, first-generation autologous chondrocyte implantation was replaced with a preparation that seeds the chondrocytes onto a bioresorbable collagen sponge (MACI).
 Studies to date have not shown improved outcomes compared with first-generation autologous chondrocyte implantation.
 There is some evidence of an increase in implant hypertrophy (overgrowth) at 2 years, particularly on the femoral condyles that may exceed that of the collagen membrane-covered implant.
 Long-term studies with a larger number of patients are needed to determine whether hypertrophy impacts graft survival.
-Matrix-induced autologous chondrocyte implantation for patellar lesions has been evaluated in a systematic review and a nonrandomized comparative study.
-The included studies reported outcomes that did not differ substantially from those using matrix-induced autologous chondrocyte implantation for tibiofemoral lesions.
+MACI for patellar lesions has been evaluated in a systematic review and a nonrandomized comparative study.
+The included studies reported outcomes that did not differ substantially from those using MACI for tibiofemoral lesions.
+The use of bilayer MACI for osteochondral defects of the knee has been evaluated in a randomized trial and observational study.
+The randomized trial found comparable outcomes with bilayer MACI and autologous chondrocyte implantation that uses type I and III collagen; the observational study also found improved outcomes with bilayer MACI combined with autologous cancellous bone grafting.
 Observational studies have indicated that a prior cartilage procedure may negatively impact the success of autologous chondrocyte implantation, realignment procedures improve the success of autologous chondrocyte implantation for patellar lesions, and autologous chondrocyte implantation combined with meniscal allograft results in outcomes similar to either procedure performed alone.

 Autologous Chondrocyte Implantation for Joints Other Than the Knee